|

 user Home Premium is the best.

-Two very significant problems with Windows Vista is that it runs quite
+Unfortunately, there were two very significant problems with Windows Vista

-slow and requires a lot of computer resources (fast processor and lots of
+slow and required a lot of computer resources (fast processor and lots of

 User Account Control which pops up to confirm if you want to do even some